Rocket Ride (song): Background and recording

 "Rocket Ride" was written by Sean Delaney and guitarist Ace Frehley, who sang lead vocals.
-He noted in the booklet for the 2001 Kiss Box Set that this was his first vocal performance he was satisfied with.
+Frehley noted in the booklet for the 2001 Kiss Box Set that this was his first vocal performance he was satisfied with.
 The song was written for Frehley's eponymous solo album, but he submitted it for Alive II instead, the only studio track of the five recorded for the album that he performed on, as Bob Kulick was brought in to play guitar on some of the other tracks.

 It's unknown where "Rocket Ride" was written.
-Frehley says it was written at his home in the New York area to write it, while Delaney says it was written in Japan, as the band was experiencing writer’s block.
-Delaney, who came up with the lyrics and melody, asked if Frehley had any riffs.
-“Oh yeah, there’s this one, but I don’t think the guys in the band are capable of playing it,” Delaney remembers Frehley saying.
+Frehley has stated that it was written at his home in the New York area, while Delaney said it was written in Japan, where the band was experiencing writer's block.
+Delaney, who came up with the lyrics and melody, asked if Frehley had any riffs, to which Frehley replied, "Oh yeah, there's this one, but I don't think the guys in the band are capable of playing it."